It’s that time of the year, to look back at films that made an impact. Here’s Daniel Dercksen’s Top 10.

 Disparate worlds collide and implodes with maximum impact, emotionally and physically.
 It’s impact will haunt you long after watching it.
 Read more

-OTHER FILMS WORTH MENTIONING: Ford v Ferrari, The Lion King, The Nightingale, A Rainy Day in New York, Mary Poppins Returns, Dominee Tienie, Seemeeu, Fiela Se Kind, Ad Astra, Scary Stories To Tell In The Dark, Spider-man: Far From Home.
+OTHER FILMS WORTH MENTIONING: Cats, Ford v Ferrari, The Lion King, The Nightingale, A Rainy Day in New York, Mary Poppins Returns, Dominee Tienie, Seemeeu, Fiela Se Kind, Ad Astra, Scary Stories To Tell In The Dark, Spider-man: Far From Home.
+Knives Out and Once Upon A Time In Hollywood.